Missouri man accused of killing his wife takes stand

 Prosecutors rested their case on Monday, after presenting a week of evidence that detailed the couple’s troubled and deteriorating relationship before her death.

 Ji moved from China to Missouri to study at the University of Missouri and stayed after marrying Elledge in 2017.

-The couple had a young daughter.
+On the stand Tuesday, Elledge said his wife had a temper and they often argued as a way to control the other person’s emotions, KRCG-TV reported.

+Elledge said he and Ji met in 2015 and began dating the following year.
+They eventually traveled to China and he asked Ji’s father for permission to marry her.
+The couple planned to have three to five children and Ji wanted them to grow up in the Chinese culture, which Elledge said he supported.

 Elledge initially told investigators that he and his wife argued at their apartment on Oct.
 9, 2019, and he discovered she was missing when he woke up the next day.